ji4597056/websocket-forward/README.md

 ## Who is this for?

-Spring Cloud Zuul and Spring Boot Websocket do not support the forward proxy of web sockets.
+Spring Cloud Zuul and Spring Boot Websocket do not support the forwarding proxy of web sockets.
 However, we usually need the proxy of weboscket.

 ## How do I use this?